dhdhxji/multi-paint/README.md

 To use this application, You need the appropriate [client](https://github.com/dhdhxji/multi-paint-client).

 # Available commands on the server
-All the commands has the next structure: it's json string with the next fields:
+All the commands have the next structure: it's JSON string with the following fields:
 ```json
 {
   "command": {